dashed-slug/wallets/readme.txt

 I plan to build a plugin extension that will allow you to pay for membership via cryptocurrencies.
 When ready, this extension will also be made available as a dashed-slug premium extension.
 In the meantime, you may contact me directly at [info@dashed-slug.net](mailto:info@dashed-slug.net) if you wish to send a Bitcoin payment and I will activate your membership manually.

+= I want to do changes to the plugin's code.
+Where can I find X function/variable/command/etc? =

+The plugin and its extensions are yours to edit and you are free to hack them as much as you like.
+However, you are generally discouraged from doing so:

+Firstly, I cannot provide support to modified versions of the plugin.
+Editing code can have unintended consequences.

+But more importantly, if you do any modifications to the code, any subsequent update will overwrite your changes.
+Therefore, it is [not recommended](https://iandunn.name/2014/01/10/the-right-way-to-customize-a-wordpress-plugin/) to simply fire away your favorite editor and hack away themes or plugins.

+Here's what you should do instead: If possible, use an existing hook ([action](https://developer.wordpress.org/reference/functions/add_action/) or [filter](https://developer.wordpress.org/reference/functions/add_filter/)) to modify the behavior of the plugin.
+Then, add your code to a [child theme](https://codex.wordpress.org/Child_Themes) or in separate plugin file (any PHP file [with the right headers](https://codex.wordpress.org/File_Header) is a valid plugin file).

+If you can't find a hook that allows you to do the modifications you need, contact me to discuss about your need and I might be able to add a hook to the next patch of the plugin.

+Additionally, if the change you intend to do is helpful to other users, I might be able to add it to the plugin code.

 = How can I get support or submit feedback? =

 Please use the [support forum on WordPress.org](https://wordpress.org/support/plugin/wallets) for all issues and inquiries regarding the plugin.